Global warming and its possible effects on Earth

 We believe the scientific facts (stated above) are partially responsible for the cause of global warming.
-The scientists have considered the facts on earth to come to such conclusion.
-However, facts beyond earth may play a major in global warming too.
+The scientists have considered the facts based on earth to come to such conclusion.
+However, facts beyond earth may play a major role in global warming too.

 How could global warming affect the world?

-• rise in sea level (ice melting)
+• Rise in sea level (ice melting)

-• more storms, leading to floods affecting agricultural sector in parts of the world
+• More storms, leading to floods affecting agricultural sector in parts of the world

 How could global warming be prevented?

 This independent report is just a predication based on learning from science on and beyond earth, as well as geography.
-There is no proven evidence to the content of this report.
+There is no proven evidence to support the content of this report.